-Taking a week off from training probably won’t do you much harm at all.
-In fact, a week of relaxing, longer sleeps, and a bit of stretching may do wonders for your recovery, injury prevention, and energy levels and leave you ready to hit your routine head on the week after.
+Taking a week of from training probably won’t do you much harm at all.
+In fact, a week of relaxing, longer sleeps, and a bit of stretching may do wonders for your recovery, injury prevention, and energy levels, leaving you ready to hit your routine head on the week after.

 If you have to take more than a week off, then look at fitting in a reduced workout schedule as this will slow down the effects of a sedentary lifestyle — remember, anything is better than nothing.

 According to research, this is the week that you’ll start to see a reduction in your aerobic capacity.
 Feel like your lungs might explode after taking the stairs?
 That’ll be why…